This topic describes how to install the OSS SDK for iOS.

 Endpointfield, you must use the URL that is prefixed with

-- Ensure that the application initiates only HTTPS requests when implementing callbacks such as signing and obtaining STS tokens.
+- Make sure that the application initiates only HTTPS requests when when you implement callbacks such as signing and obtaining STS tokens.